 The EYFS Profile summarises all of the formative assessment undertaken and makes statements about the child's achievements against the 17 Early Learning Goals.
 It summarises children's progress towards the early learning goals.
-It is completed at the end of each term (6 term year) by the class teacher.
-The teacher also undertakes in-house and local cluster group moderation.
+It is completed at the end of each term by the class teacher.
+The teacher also undertakes inhouse and cluster group moderation.